Thomas Letsch: Managerial career

 In July 2012 he went to Salzburg where managed the under-16 team of FC Red Bull Salzburg.
 Two months later, he was also appointed as football director of academy.
 In the following season, he was promoted to first team assistant manager.
 From July 2014, he was manager for the under-18 squad.
 During his time with the under-18s, he was also the assistant coach for FC Red Bull Salzburg.
 In December 2015, after the firing of Peter Zeidler, he was for two matches head coach of Salzburg.
 In the 2015–16 season, he also managed the team of FC Red Bull Salzburg in the UEFA Youth League.
 Following Zeidler, he became manager of FC Liefering in June 2015.

 On 18 June 2017, Erzgebirge Aue appointed Letsch as their new manager, replacing the Schalke 04-bound Domenico Tedesco on a three-year contract.
 However, after just three games, Aue sacked Letsch due to the club's poor form and results.

 On 27 February 2018, he was appointed Austria Wien manager until the end of 2017–18 season, replacing Thorsten Fink.
 He was sacked on 11 March 2019.

 On 26 May 2020, he was announced as the new manager of Vitesse Arnhem after club icon Edward Sturing.
 Letsch made a good start to the 2020–21 season.
 The club went on to secure fourth place in the Eredivisie, reached the final of the Dutch Cup (which was lost 2–1 to AFC Ajax) and ensuring qualification for the UEFA Europa Conference League.

 In September 2022, he left Arnhem and moved to VfL Bochum.
 After the club fell to 15th place in the 2023–24 season, Letsch was sacked on 8 April 2024.

 On 18 December 2024, Letsch signed a contract to return to Red Bull Salzburg in Austria until the summer of 2027.
+He was sacked on 17 February 2026 despite the club being in 1st place.

+On 10 July 2026, Letsch was appointed manager of Al-Shabab.